nathansb2022/R3vps43ll/README.md

  # How to Use

- You can save as .ps1 and runas PowerShell:
+ You can save as .ps1 and runas in PowerShell:

  .\r3vps43ll.ps1

  # Or

- Run it like this:
+ Run it like this in PowerShell:

  gc -raw .\r3vps43ll.txt | iex